AdobeDocs/commerce-admin.en/help/getting-started/admin-message-inbox.md

 1. When complete, click **[!UICONTROL Save Config]**.

-For more information about the [!UICONTROL System] configuration options, see the [Configuration Reference Guide](../configuration-reference/advanced/system.md).
+For more information about the [!UICONTROL System] configuration options, see the [_Configuration Reference Guide_](../configuration-reference/advanced/system.md).